Boffyz/Bootlogos-for-A135F/README.md

 To confirm support for your specific device, check if yours has support for custom bootlogos

-since this is for samsung exynos devices, check if it has this inside of its bootloader:
+since this is for samsung exynos devices, check if this is inside of its bootloader (BL):

 * `up_param.bin`